Franco-Mongol alliance: Ghazan (1295–1304)

 In July 1300, the Crusaders launched naval operations to press the advantage.
-A fleet of sixteen galleys with some smaller vessels was equipped in Cyprus, commanded by King Henry of Cyprus, accompanied by his brother Amalric, Prince of Tyre, the heads of the military orders, and Ghazan's ambassador "Chial" (Isol the Pisan).
+A fleet of sixteen galleys with some smaller vessels was equipped in Cyprus, commanded by King Henry of Cyprus, accompanied by his brother Amalric, Lord of Tyre, the heads of the military orders, and Ghazan's ambassador "Chial" (Isol the Pisan).
 The ships left Famagusta on July 20, 1300, to raid the coasts of Egypt and Syria: Rosette, Alexandria, Acre, Tortosa, and Maraclea, before returning to Cyprus.

 Ruad expedition

 Ghazan announced that he would return by November 1300, and sent letters and ambassadors to the West so that they could prepare themselves.
 After their own naval raids, the Cypriots attempted a major operation to re-take the former Syrian Templar stronghold of Tortosa.
 They prepared the largest force they could muster at the time, approximately 600 men: 300 under Amalric, and similar contingents from the Templars and Hospitallers.
 In November 1300 they attempted to occupy Tortosa on the mainland, but were unable to gain control of the city.
 The Mongols were delayed, and the Cypriots moved offshore to the nearby island of Ruad to establish a base.
 The Mongols continued to be delayed, and the bulk of the Crusader forces returned to Cyprus, leaving only a garrison on Ruad.
 In February 1301, Ghazan's Mongols finally made a new advance into Syria.
 The force was commanded by the Mongol general Kutlushka, who was joined by Armenian troops, and Guy of Ibelin and John, lord of Giblet.
 But despite a force of 60,000, Kutluskha could do little else than engage in some raids around Syria, and then retreated.

 Plans for combined operations between the Franks and the Mongols were again made for the following winter offensives, in 1301 and 1302.
 But in mid-1301 the island of Ruad was attacked by the Egyptian Mamluks.
 After a lengthy siege, the island surrendered in 1302.
 The Mamluks slaughtered many of the inhabitants, and captured the surviving Templars to send them to prison in Cairo.
 In late 1301, Ghazan sent letters to the pope asking him to send troops, priests, and peasants, to make the Holy Land a Frank state again.

 In 1303, Ghazan sent another letter to Edward I, via Buscarello de Ghizolfi, who had also been an ambassador for Arghun.
 The letter reiterated their ancestor Hulagu's promise that the Ilkhans would give Jerusalem to the Franks in exchange for help against the Mamluks.
 That year, the Mongols again attempted to invade Syria, appearing in great strength (about 80,000) together with the Armenians.
 But they were again defeated at Homs on March 30, 1303, and at the decisive Battle of Shaqhab, south of Damascus, on April 21, 1303.
 It is considered to be the last major Mongol invasion of Syria.
 Ghazan died on May 10, 1304, and Frankish dreams of a rapid reconquest of the Holy Land were destroyed.